aaccurso/aaccurso.github.io/_posts/2017-02-18-tabisworld.markdown

 At the moment I knew that the technologies we were going to choose for the first couple of games would probably determine the stack for the rest of the games.
 And it was both a short term and a long term decision, since more games had to be built in the future months.

 Since we had an approximate vision of the type of games we were going to build, we already knew we needed a 2D engine.
-I decided to lean on the Javascript path because my team had a lot of experience with the technologies associated and also my last mobile project was built with [Cordova][cordova], and it was a success considering the tight timeline we had.
+I decided to lean on the Javascript path because my team had a lot of experience with the technologies associated and also my last mobile project was built with [Cordova], and it was a success considering the tight timeline we had.

 So I queried the almighty Google for the magic words: 'HTML5 2D game engine'.
 And I got as a result a lot of Javascript frameworks: Create.js, PIXI.js, Panda.js [...][html5-engines] and _Phaser.js_.

-I tried most of them and [Phaser][phaser] was one of the most opinionated, well documented and game oriented frameworks out there.
+I tried most of them and [Phaser] was one of the most opinionated, well documented and game oriented frameworks out there.
 And I was looking for an opinionated proven way of building games because we didn't have the knowledge, neither the time to acquire the knowledge, to build or use a more complex game engine.

 And luckily it turned out really good.